Mayedl10/BFIL/README.md

 `-c`          `concise` - disable warnings

-Example usage: `BFIL -f compare.bfil -p "path" -P "path" -o "compare"`
+Example usage: `BFIL -i /path/to/compare.bi -o /path/to/compare.bf`
 <br/><br/><br/>-----<br/><br/><br/>
 Numbers that have a ? in front of them are addresses.